Old Oregon Lookout

 Expanded content:

-lookouts placed atop Oregon's highest peaks, proved to be a bad
+atop Oregon's highest peaks, proved to be a bad idea, frequently

-that in those early days, the peak was named Mt.
+early days, the peak was named Mt.
 Pitt.
-Nowadays,
+Nowadays, you'll find

-you'll find it named Mt.
-McLoughlin on the maps, after Dr. John
+it named Mt.
+McLoughlin on the maps, after Dr. John McLoughlin,

-McLoughlin, one of Oregon's most well-known pioneer statesmen.
+one of Oregon's most well-known pioneer statesmen.
+McLoughlin's

-McLoughlin's pointy peak is Oregon's most southerly major Cascades
+pointy peak is Oregon's most southerly major Cascades volcano.

 In the image